 There is a routine to the procedure if you follow these simple steps you will be confidently anchoring overnight in no time.

 The first step is to ensure you are anchoring in an appropriate spot.
 It always pays to do a bit of planning.
 Use the copy of 100 Magic Miles found on your vessel to help determine a safe anchorage area taking into account the weather, tides and winds.
+You can also discuss your plans with our operations team by radio or phone during your charter.

 When you choose a location to anchor for the night, you will want to face the direction of the wind and be within the lee of the land.